Edison Lighthouse: Continuation of Edison Lighthouse

+On 17 January 2024, the band released a cover of "Fun, Fun, Fun", which debut at No. 32 on the "Heritage Chart" on 21 January.
+On 20 January 2024, Alan Warner of the Foundations joined on guitar.

 Origin of the name

 Edison Lighthouse was named after the Eddystone Lighthouse off the coast of Devon.
 The band later briefly dropped the Lighthouse and became just Edison, although the original name was later reinstated.